Preserving Discrete Morse-Smale Complexes in Error-Bounded Lossy Compression: Evaluation

+\begin{mdframed} \textbf{Summary.} GPU acceleration delivers performance improvements for DMTz, with gradient pairing achieving up to 26× speedup, while saddle- and separatrix-related components exhibit lower acceleration (up to 9.69$\times$) due to their reliance on graph traversal and irregular memory access patterns. \end{mdframed}

-We assess the GPU performance of our algorithm on the Vortex dataset by analyzing five key components: (1) gradient pairing, (2) false critical cell extraction, (3) false separatrix extraction, (4) fix false critical cells, and (5) fix false separatrices.
-Experiments were conducted on a single node with four NVIDIA A100 GPUs on the Perlmutter supercomputer at National Energy Research Scientific Computing (NERSC).
-All components were implemented in C++ and CUDA, executed 1,000 times, and averaged after resetting the data state to eliminate initialization variance.
+We assess the GPU performance of our algorithm on the NYX dataset by analyzing three major tasks: (1) gradient pairing, (2) false critical cell extraction and fixing, and (3) false separatrix extraction and fixing.
+Experiments were conducted on a single compute node equipped with four NVIDIA A100 GPUs on the Perlmutter supercomputer at the National Energy Research Scientific Computing Center (NERSC).
+All components were implemented in C++ and CUDA, and we report averaged timings over 1,000 executions, with the data state reset between runs to eliminate initialization effects.
+For comparison, we use an OpenMP-parallel implementation running with all 64 CPU threads on the same node as the baseline.